Fairytale of New York: Releases and promotion

 The song was released in the United Kingdom and Ireland in November 1987 and swiftly became a hit, spending five weeks at Number 1 in the Irish charts.
 On 17 December 1987, the Pogues and MacColl performed the song on the BBC's television show Top of the Pops, and it was propelled to number two on the official UK Top 75.
 Although the song finished 1987 as the 48th best seller of the year despite only a month's sales, it was denied the UK Christmas number one by the Pet Shop Boys' synth-pop version of "Always on My Mind".
 MacGowan was reported to have said "We were beaten by two queens and a drum machine".
 MacColl later said that she did not feel they were really in competition with the Pet Shop Boys as they were doing a completely different type of music.

 The song was re-released by the Pogues in the UK in 1991 (reaching No. 36), and again in the UK and Ireland for Christmas 2005, reaching number three in the UK.
 All proceeds from the latter release were donated towards a mixture of homeless charities and Justice for Kirsty, a campaign to find out the truth behind MacColl's death in 2000.
 Due to the eligibility of downloads to chart even without a physical release, coupled with a more recent further boost from streaming data, the song has re-entered the Top 75 every December since 2005.
-It has now made the Top 20 on twenty separate occasions including nineteen times in successive years, and the Top 10 on eleven separate occasions including individual runs of three and seven successive years, feats that no other single can match.
-Its 21 visits to the chart to date now total 118 weeks on the official UK Top 75 (as of w/e 4 January 2024), making it the fifth most charted song of all time.
+It has now made the Top 20 on twenty two occasions including twenty one times in successive years, and the Top 10 on thirteen occasions, including individual runs of three and nine successive years, feats that no other single can match.
+Its twenty three visits to the chart to date now total 130 weeks on the official UK Top 75 (as of w/e 1 January 2026), making it the joint fourth most charted song of all time.
 In late 2012 it was declared a UK million-seller.
 The song is considerably less well known in the US.

 On hearing the song following the vocalist MacColl's death in 2000, MacGowan stated "for a while it used to depress me.
 But now I just think it's a tribute to Kirsty."
 On 22 December 2005, the Pogues performed the song on a Friday Night with Jonathan Ross Christmas special on BBC One, with the female vocals taken by singer Katie Melua.

 Following MacGowan's death in 2023, the song returned to No 1 in the Irish Singles Chart, on the same day as MacGowan's funeral and 36 years after it first topped the charts in Ireland.
 On 13 December 2023, The Pogues reissued the song as a charity 7-inch single in tribute to MacGowan and to benefit the Dublin Simon Community, an organization fighting homelessness, that MacGowan supported.